basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/usage/writing-data.md

 SparkJavaUtil.javaFunctions(rdd).saveToRiak(NAMESPACE);
 ```

-{UserDefinedType} must be serializable and can use annotations from com.basho.riak.client.api.annotations package.
+`{UserDefinedType}` must be serializable and can use annotations from the `com.basho.riak.client.api.annotations` package.

 ```java
 class SimpleUDT implements Serializable {